 - A real eye-catcher is cupcakes whose cream glows in different airbrush colors.
 You can add glitter particles to these afterward.

-- Those who are really gifted can try their hand at extremely realistic 3D motif cakes like crocodiles, snakes, or even dragons.
+- Those who are really gifted can try their hand at extremely realistic 3D design cakes like crocodiles, snakes, or even dragons.
 The latter is almost certainly the hit at every child’s birthday party.!

-Cleaning the Airbrush after use
+Cleaning the Airbrush After Use

 After each use and after each change of colors you must clean the airbrush gun.
 Cleaning between different colors is necessary to prevent the food color for airbrushes from mixing – otherwise your desired yellow may turn greenish after spraying an intense blue.